How to Use GPU Lidar in Cosys-AirSim

 IgnoreMarked Remove objects with the Unreal Tag MarkedIgnore from the sensor data

-GroundTruth Generate ground truth segmentation color values
+GroundTruth Generate ground truth labeling color values

 DrawSensor Draw the physical sensor in the world on the vehicle with a 3D axes shown where the sensor is